-The textbook contains authentic publicistic texts on various topics covering "Linguocountrystudy of Great Britain" curriculum, i.e. aspects of British history (the first settlements, the Celts, the Romans, the Anglo-Saxons, the Vikings, the Norman Conquest, the War of the Roses) as well as aspects of British socio-cultural life (the population of Great Britain, its national symbols, the legal system of England and Wales, the regions of England and their dialects, Scottish and Welsh traditions, festivals and fairs in Great Britain, British pubs, modern British music, theatre and cinematography).
+The History section is followed by the practical part.
+The practical part contains authentic publicistic texts on various topics covering "Linguocountrystudy of Great Britain" curriculum, i.e. aspects of British history (the first settlements, the Celts, the Romans, the Anglo-Saxons, the Vikings, the Norman Conquest, the War of the Roses) as well as aspects of British socio-cultural life (the population of Great Britain, its national symbols, the legal system of England and Wales, the regions of England and their dialects, Scottish and Welsh traditions, festivals and fairs in Great Britain, British pubs, modern British music, theatre and cinematography).